nlekkerman/HotelMateBackend/FRONTEND_SALES_ENTRY_SYSTEM_GUIDE.md

         item: parseInt(itemId),
         quantity: data.quantity,
         sale_date: selectedDate // e.g., "2025-11-09"
-      };
+        // unit_cost and unit_price are auto-fetched from StockItem
+        // No need to send them unless you want custom prices };

       // OPTIONAL: Only add stocktake if user wants to merge